techlaunch/jschallenges/RacingCars.md

 # Welcome to the races

-Imagine we have the following array of Car objects
+Imagine we have the following array of Car objects:

 ```
 var car = [{